momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 In this example, `tests/tests.rs` plays the same role as that of `tests/main.rs`, and the name of the output executable is `integration`.

 In the real world, [ripgrep](https://github.com/BurntSushi/ripgrep) uses this method.
-Please check its `Cargo.toml` and `tests` if you are interested.
+Feel free to check its `Cargo.toml` and `tests` if you are interested.

 ## Conclusion